 like the dog, she

 le gustamos”.
-While this word order is not common among native
+I know this word order is not common among native

 Tip

-Tip # 8c: Say it first--and only second hope for it.”
+Tip # 7c: If I wish or hope for something I'll say the something first--and then I'll hope for it.”
 “Puede (podria) llover, espero que sí.”
 “I hope it rains.”
+Aren't I clever?!

 TWO.